molobala/java-socket-ideal-client/README.md

 # java-socket-ideal-client
 This is an ideal java socket client class
 It contains a socket client class and a RequestManager
+You can just add the library file located in the bin directory to your project and enjoy the power of the library.
+For those who want to modify the code and adapt it to their case,they can do so.

 ## Dependencies
 You need to have [jackson](https://github.com/FasterXML/jackson) library to be able to use those files, the jackson library is used to serialize and deserialize data to and from json
 ## Overview